 Grimm is an ecosystem scientist who studies desert streams and cities and their resilience to extreme events.

 Hall is an ecosystem and conservation scientist who studies connections between natural habitats and people.
-She is the co-director of the Envir.
-Life Sciences PhD program and an award-winning teacher in her field.
+She is the Director of the Environmental Life Sciences PhD program and an award-winning teacher in her field.

 Harrison is an environmental physiologist who studies how insects function, interact with their environment and evolve.

 Haydel is an infectious disease microbiologist investigating new antibiotics to fight resistant infections, new technologies to diagnose infections in less than 2 hours, and how bacteria cause disease in humans.